LLNL/benchpark/README.rst

 ---------------------
 Many thanks to Benchpark's `contributors <https://github.com/llnl/benchpark/graphs/contributors>`_.

-Benchpark was created by Olga Pearce, Alec Scott, Greg Becker, Riyaz Haque, Nathan Hanford.
+Benchpark was created by Olga Pearce, Alec Scott, Greg Becker, Riyaz Haque, and Nathan Hanford.

 To cite Benchpark, please use the following citation: